 A learning outcome is an observable skill or ability that a student is supposed to acquire by the end of a course, program, unit, or period of time (Nilson, 2015, p.
 17).
 Learning outcomes describe the kinds of things that students will know or can do that, after instruction, they could not do or know before.

 Programs will vary in terms of the use of the terms outcomes, goals, objectives, and targets.
+These are all statements of intentionality.
 All programs and units have a unique culture, structure, and history in terms of using assessment.
 Ultimately, it is up to the program in terms of the language it uses.

 There is no one single formula for writing outcomes.
-The first priority is ensuring that the outcome is meaningful and focuses on things that you care about.
-The second priority is to ask yourself how you want students to demonstrate what they know or can do.
-Here are some general guidelines for writing an outcome that might be helpful:
+The first priority is ensuring that the outcome is meaningful and focuses on things the program cares about.
+The second priority is to ask questions about how students can demonstrate what they know or can do.
+Here are some general guidelines for writing learning outcomes:

 Focus on what the student should learn, not what is taught.
 Example:

 Students will be introduced to the concepts of design and structure.
-This focuses on what we do, not what the students learn.
+This focuses on what the instructor does, not what the students learn.
+Here is a proposed solution:

 Learning outcomes should describe an outcome, not a process.
 Example: